Can Remote Workers Make Workers' Comp Claims?

 - The injury occurred during work for their employer

-Following a worker’s injury, employer’s workers’ compensation insurance company will investigate the incident and determine if the worker has a compensable workers’ comp claim.
+The employer’s workers’ compensation insurance company will investigate the accident and determine if the worker has a compensable workers’ compensation claim.

 State law sets the timeframe for this initial investigation, typically ranging from a couple of weeks to a month.
-Once the insurance company has assessed the claim, they will either approve or deny it.
-If a worker’s claim is denied, they can appeal the decision in most states.
+Once the insurance provider assesses the claim, they will either approve or deny it.
+If the insurance company denies a worker’s claim, they can appeal the decision in most states.

-When it comes to remote work injuries, the most common include slip and falls and injuries resulting from poor ergonomics.
+When it comes to remote work injuries, the most common include slips and falls and injuries resulting from poor ergonomics.

-“Workers’ comp for remote workers varies from state to state.
-Generally, if you’re a remote worker, you are eligible for workers’ compensation benefits if you were injured while in the scope and course of employment,” Alfred J. Carlson, a workers’ compensation attorney at Martin Law in Philadelphia, Pennsylvania.
+“Workers’ compensation for remote workers varies from state to state.
+Generally, if you’re a remote worker, you are eligible for workers’ compensation benefits if you were injured while in the scope and course of employment,” says Alfred J. Carlson, a workers’ compensation attorney at Martin Law in Philadelphia, Pennsylvania.

 Another example is talking on the phone “using a hands-free device such as AirPods or a headset,” says Carlson.
 “You could trip over something in your home, but at the time that you had the incident, you were working.
-That would be just like tripping over something at work, and you would be eligible for workers’ comp.”
+That would be just like tripping over something in a work area, and you would be eligible for workers’ comp.”

 What Should You Do if Injured While Working From Home?

-Filing a workers’ compensation claim can be complicated.
-Especially since remote work injuries can be more difficult to prove, it’s often best to speak with an experienced workers’ compensation attorney to ensure the best settlement in your case.
+Filing a workers’ compensation claim can be complex, especially since remote work injuries can be more difficult to prove.
+It’s often best to speak with an experienced workers’ compensation attorney to ensure the best settlement in your case.

 Find a Workers’ Compensation Lawyer